From Press to Pixels: Evolving Urdu Text Recognition: Introduction

 \section{Introduction}

-OCR plays a critical role in the digitization of printed material, enabling large-scale archival, search, and accessibility applications across languages and domains \citep{ocr-usecases}.
+Optical Character Recognition (OCR) plays a critical role in the digitization of printed material, enabling large-scale archival, search, and accessibility applications across languages and domains \citep{ocr-usecases}.
 In particular, newspaper OCR is essential for preserving records, supporting digital journalism, and making large volumes of textual data machine-readable.
+OCR also facilitates broader accessibility when paired with systems such as Text-to-Speech models, it can make printed content available to visually impaired users or those with reading difficulties.
 However, OCR for newspapers presents unique challenges due to complex layouts, variable font styles, and poor print quality.

-These challenges are further compounded in low-resource languages like Urdu.
-Urdu script is inherently cursive, with context-sensitive letter forms, frequent ligatures, and baseline variations that make character segmentation and recognition difficult \citep{ocr-challenges}.
-Urdu newspapers introduce an additional layer of complexity with multi-article, multi-column cluttered layouts, and stylized fonts, all of which degrade the performance of conventional OCR pipelines.
+These challenges are further compounded in low-resource languages like Urdu, where script is inherently cursive, with context-sensitive letter forms, frequent ligatures, and baseline variations that make segmentation and recognition difficult \citep{ocr-challenges}.
+Urdu newspapers introduce an additional layer of complexity with multi-article, multicolumncluttered layouts, and stylized fonts, all of which further degrade the performance of conventional OCR pipelines.
+A particularly important factor in Urdu OCR is the typographic distinction between the Naskh and Nastaliq scripts.
+Although most OCR systems, including Tesseract \citep{TessOverview}, EasyOCR \citep{EasyOCR}, Kraken \citep{kraken_ocr}, and UTRNet \citep{Rahman_2023}, achieve reasonable performance on Naskh, they struggle significantly with the Nastaliq script.
+The models trained on Urdu book dataset may perform adequately on data from the same domain but fail to generalize to other real-world settings like newspapers.
+Building on these challenges, we address three key research questions:

-This paper introduces an end-to-end pipeline consisting of (1) Image Segmentation (article and column based), (2) Image Super Resolution, and (3) Text Recognition for OCR of Urdu newspapers, addressing the aforementioned challenges.
-Our contributions can be summarized as follows: \begin{enumerate} \itemsep0em \item We fine-tune two separate YOLOv11x \citep{redmon2016lookonceunifiedrealtime} models: one for article-level segmentation and another for column-level segmentation, addressing the multi-column structure of Urdu newspaper layouts. \item We fine-tune SwinIR \citep{liang2021swinir} for image enhancement, improving degraded archival scans via super-resolution. \item We benchmark LLMs including Gemini-2.5-Pro \citep{geminiteam2024geminifamilyhighlycapable}, GPT-4o and 4.1 \citep{openai2024gpt4ocard}, Llama-4-Scout and Maverick \citep{Meta}, and Claude-3.7-Sonnet \citep{Anthropic} for Urdu text recognition. \item We release the dataset for LLM benchmarking and the first publicly available models for article and column segmentation for newspapers, and super-resolution for Urdu text \footnote{\url{https://github.com/paper-seven/UrduOCR}}. \end{enumerate}
+\begin{enumerate} \item \textbf{RQ1:} Can multimodal LLMs outperform traditional CNN/RNN-based OCR systems on the complex Urdu scripts and generalize across domains such as books and newspapers? \item \textbf{RQ2:} How much can layout-aware preprocessing and image enhancement via fine-tuned YOLOv11x segmentation and SwinIR-based super-resolution improve downstream text recognition accuracy? \item \textbf{RQ3:} To what extent can LLMs be efficiently adapted to low-resource languages through limited in-domain fine-tuning? \end{enumerate}